 When I apply to the program, I only need to have a clinical and a community facility planned.
 When do I need to make my other contacts for the other rotations?

 Once you are accepted into the program, you should begin to locate the remainder of the facilities for your internship experience.
 We expect rotations to be in place by May 31 of the year in which you are accepted.

 Does my clinical rotation need to be completed in a major medical center?

-No, in fact we recommend small community hospitals or long term care facilities with sub acute units.
-You are more likely to find these facilities agreeable to sponsor you.
+No, small community hospitals can be acceptable sites for this rotation.
+You may be more likely to find these smaller facilities agreeable to sponsor you.
 An internship may already be in place in a larger hospital.
-We have not found any difference in pass rate on the RD exam or job placement as a result of completing clinical in a smaller facility.
+We have not found any difference in pass rate on the RD exam or job placement as a result of completing the clinical rotation in a smaller facility.

 What are some of the benefits of applying to an Internet based Internship?

 Generally, distance programs service students who are location bound due to personal and work obligations.
 However, we have several new graduates who have been applying to our program as well.
 Some of the benefits include: